patelmeet1009/soldpress/readme.txt

 MLS®, REALTOR®, and the associated logos are trademarks of The Canadian Real Estate Association

+**Industry Preview**

+**This version is intended to be an Industry Preview.** It allows industry professionals to provide valuable feedback to our development team.

+Note: We strongly recommend using this Industry Preview for testing purposes only.

+The beta program is currently open and we are looking for participants.
+Please sign up to be a participant for the beta program here.https://www.sanskript.com/products/beta-program/

 == Documentation ==

 SoldPress uses Shortcode syntax to intergrate listing content on your WordPress site.